derFreemaker/lua-valid/README.md

 local valid, err = table_validator:validate({ test = 123 })
 -- false   {
---    test: expected a string found 'number'
+--    test: expected a string found 'integer'
 -- }
 print(valid, err)
 -- `is_string()` returns a fatal error if the given value is not a string terminating the validation execution.